-The Nielsen Foundation and Tampa Bay Wave, Inc. collaborated to launch the TechDiversity Accelerator in early 2018, a program specifically dedicated to fostering the growth of diverse startups in the central Florida region and across the country.
+The Nielsen Foundation and Tampa Bay Wave, Inc. collaborated to launch the TechDiversity Accelerator in early 2018, a program specifically dedicated to fostering the growth of diverse tech startups across the country and around the world.

 Discover Data was designed to increase awareness about the power of data and data science; inspire students to pursue data-driven careers; and connect youth with career role models.
 Educators and programs can visit the Discover Data website to access resources for classrooms and after-school programs.

 The classroom activities support educators and volunteers as they demonstrate how data can be used to answer authentic questions and solve real-world problems.
-Below are some of the questions that the students can investigate:
+Below are some of the resources available on the website:

 Career profiles about data scientists, sales engineers and innovation analysts showcase the responsibilities and diverse opportunities available when pursuing a data-driven career.